Learn about actual and potential costs

 How risky is the supply chain?

-The supply chain for powerline inspection services has a low level of risk.
-Key first tier inputs present moderate degrees of supply chain risk and include computers, helicopters, drones and various optical inspection devices such as infrared cameras.
-A disruption in the supply of these inputs can delay the delivery...
+The power line inspection services market has a moderate level of supply chain risk as a result of coronavirus-related disruptions to key upstream input manufacturers.
+Key first tier inputs present moderate degrees of supply chain risk and include computers, helicopters, drones and various optical inspection devices such as infrared cameras....
 Subscribe to learn more.